-I am honored to say tonight I was approached by the Eminent Commander of my Templar Commandery and told that I have been elected to join St. Michael's Conclave, Red Cross of Constantine.
+I am honored to say tonight I was approached by the Eminent Commander of my Templar Commandery and told that I have been invited to join St. Michael's Conclave, Red Cross of Constantine.
 I will go through the initiatory ceremony at the end of May, and I can't wait. here is some background to the Order.

 OratorConclaves confer the first degree, Knight of the Red Cross of Constantine, while the two Appendant Orders are under the control of the Regional Conclaves.
 This degree is short, but lays the foundation of the order and the story of the Roman Emperor Constantine and the Battle of Milvian Bridge.
 The Order of the Holy Sepulchre is the first of the Appendant Orders and surrounds the legend of the guards who guarded the supposed place where Jesus Christ was buried.
 This degree is conferred with a Sanctuary and the presiding officer is known as a Prelate.
 The second Appendant Order is known as the Order of St. John the Evangelist.
 In comparison to the first Appendant Order, this degree is relatively short.
 This degree is conferred in a Commandery and the presiding officer is known as Commander.